 4. d.
-Transfer credit for summer school courses is allowed in accordance with provisions established by the Faculty Rules and the Committee on Academic Standing.
-When such credit is awarded, no tuition credit is associated with the transfer credit granted.
-The academic credit awarded may not be combined in any cumulative total of transfer credits for the purpose of tuition credit.
+Summer study at Brown and Transfer credit for summer school courses is allowed in accordance with provisions established by the Faculty Rules and the Committee on Academic Standing.
+When such credit is awarded, no enrollment/tuition credit is associated with summer work.
+In the case of summer transfer work the academic credit awarded may not be combined in any cumulative total of transfer credits for the purpose of tuition credit.

 5. An eighth-semester student who owes less than a full-semester tuition credit at the beginning of the eighth semester will be charged the fraction of the full-time tuition charge for that semester which will complete the eight-semester obligation and may take an equivalent number of courses.
 Additional courses will be charged at the rate of one quarter of the semester's full tuition charge.